mighty-gerbils/gerbil/CONTRIBUTING.md

 Interfaces that are exported by a module are defined in a `interface.ss` file.

-Public API symbols are defined in `api.ss`.
+Public API symbols are defined in an `api.ss`.

 Other source files may exist in this folder at the authors discretion, but should generally not be imported by other modules.